TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

     // Error :(
   });
 ```

 In case you've forgotten, scroll back up and look at how you would use XHR to do the same thing.
 While you're admiring how nice and clean that code is, notice the `.then()` and `.catch()` functions there.
 Do you remember what those are?
 (PROMISES!)

 Let's change up our API for this example.
 We're going to walk through an example using fetch with the [giphy](https://giphy.com/) API to display a random gif on a webpage.
-The API requires you to sign up and get a free API key, so go ahead and [do that here](https://developers.giphy.com/docs/api#quick-start-guide).
+The API requires you to sign up and get a free API key, so go ahead and [do that](https://developers.giphy.com/docs/api#quick-start-guide).

 Giphy has several methods for searching and finding GIFs which you can read about in their documentation.
 Today we're just going to use the 'translate' endpoint because it's the simplest one for our purposes.
-You can find the appropriate URL in their documentation by scrolling down [here](https://developers.giphy.com/docs/api/endpoint#translate).
+You can find the appropriate URL in their documentation by scrolling down [to translate](https://developers.giphy.com/docs/api/endpoint#translate).
 What it tells us is that the correct URL is `api.giphy.com/v1/gifs/translate` and that it requires 2 parameters, your `api_key` and a `search term`.
 If you put it all together correctly (with YOUR API key) you should get something like this:

 ```javascript
 'https://api.giphy.com/v1/gifs/translate?api_key=YOUR_KEY_HERE&s=cats'